Computer Software Technology

 Online Computer Software Technology Programs

-In the 2019-2020 academic year, 27 schools offered some type of computer software technology/technician program.
+In 2020-2021, 28 schools offered a computer software tech program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|